aai-institute/pyDVL/README.md

 **pyDVL** collects algorithms for **Data Valuation** and **Influence Function** computation.

-**Data Valuation** is the task of estimating the intrinsic value of a data point wrt. the training set, the model and a scoring function.
+**Data Valuation** for machine learning is the task of assigning a scalar to each element of a training set which reflects its contribution to the final performance or outcome of some model trained on it.
+Some concepts of value depend on a specific model of interest, while others are model-agnostic. pyDVL focuses on model-dependent methods.

-**Influence Functions** compute the effect that single points have on an estimator / model
+The **Influence Function** is an infinitesimal measure of the effect that single training points have over the parameters of a model, or any function thereof.
+In particular, in machine learning they are also used to compute the effect of training samples over individual test points.

 # Installation